anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS_TEXT_ONLY.md

 ## 29) Tap the " + ", to create a New Routine

-Now, create another Routine for 'Answered No'
+Now, create another Routine for 'Answered No', in this guide 'Office Echo Answered No'

 ## 30) On the New Routine screen, tap 'When this happens'